tiehuis/libhcs/README.md

 ### Future work (Improvements)

+* Getting this to work on other systems i.e. Windows would be useful.
+The main wall in this is getting GMP working first.
+CMake should make the rest simple, and the only platform-specific code (random state seeding) is mostly in place already.
+* Ensuring the code is cryptographically secure against attacks.
 * Further work done on other schemes. i.e (El-Gamal, Goldwasser-Micali)
 * More unit tests written to ensure the schemes themselves are correct
 * Profiling to determine particular performance improvements